diso/wordpress-openid/readme.txt

 == Changelog ==

+= version 3.2.2 =
+ - fix problems when using non-index.php permalinks with non-apache web servers

 = version 3.2.1 =
  - patch php-openid library to fix XRDS handling (thanks Mike Jones for helping find this)
  - add default values for some openid vars -- necessary for OP-initiated login